Signs and symptoms of rabies in animals can include:

 Toronto Animal Services

-Contact Toronto Animal Services (416-338-PAWS) regarding stray or domestic animals:
+Contact Toronto Animal Services through 311 regarding stray, domestic or wild animals:

 1. If there has been a bite or scratch to a person or other animals OR

-2. If there has not been a bite or scratch to a person or other animals, but the animal is a nuisance or requires assistance.
+2. If there has not been a bite or scratch to a person or other animals, but the animal requires assistance.

 Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF)